Contrasting Alto Ingredients (ALTO) & Its Competitors

-Alto Ingredients (NASDAQ: ALTO) is one of 40 publicly-traded companies in the “Industrial organic chemicals” industry, but how does it contrast to its competitors?
-We will compare Alto Ingredients to related companies based on the strength of its dividends, valuation, risk, earnings, profitability, institutional ownership and analyst recommendations.
+Alto Ingredients (NASDAQ: ALTO) is one of 40 public companies in the “Industrial organic chemicals” industry, but how does it compare to its rivals?
+We will compare Alto Ingredients to related businesses based on the strength of its earnings, dividends, profitability, risk, valuation, analyst recommendations and institutional ownership.

+This table compares Alto Ingredients and its rivals’ net margins, return on equity and return on assets.

+Alto Ingredients has a beta of 3.09, meaning that its share price is 209% more volatile than the S&P 500.
+Comparatively, Alto Ingredients’ rivals have a beta of 2.81, meaning that their average share price is 181% more volatile than the S&P 500.

 43.8% of Alto Ingredients shares are held by institutional investors.
 Comparatively, 43.5% of shares of all “Industrial organic chemicals” companies are held by institutional investors.
 2.6% of Alto Ingredients shares are held by insiders.
 Comparatively, 15.1% of shares of all “Industrial organic chemicals” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

-Alto Ingredients has a beta of 3.11, indicating that its stock price is 211% more volatile than the S&P 500.
-Comparatively, Alto Ingredients’ competitors have a beta of 2.79, indicating that their average stock price is 179% more volatile than the S&P 500.
+This table compares Alto Ingredients and its rivals top-line revenue, earnings per share (EPS) and valuation.

 Analyst Ratings

-This is a breakdown of recent ratings and target prices for Alto Ingredients and its competitors, as provided by MarketBeat.com.
+This is a summary of recent ratings and recommmendations for Alto Ingredients and its rivals, as provided by MarketBeat.com.

 |Sell Ratings